JWT Decoder: Read Token Payload

 Related tools

-Encode and decode Base64 text, with optional URL-safe alphabet.
+Encode and decode Base64 text online, with an optional URL-safe alphabet.
+Runs in your browser, nothing is uploaded to a server.

-Generate, validate and convert UUIDs instantly.
-Supports v4, v5, v7, NIL and MAX.
+Generate, validate and convert UUIDs online: v4, v5, v7, NIL and MAX.
+Instant and free, in your browser, no upload to any server.

 Frequently asked questions